 than just downloading LibreOffice.

-that some segments are using LibreOffice, but not contributing.
-I
+some segments are using LibreOffice, but not contributing.
+I think that

 This is an important aspect.
 Shaming people for not paying for

 LibreOffice without knowing the background is not the right way.